digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-19.md

 * Worked with Hao on a DSE approach to compute tolerable delays in a refinement of the LFR model.
 * Contributed to the Isola Tolerance Paper.

+#### Casper Thule & Kenneth Lausdahl
+* Fixed overture-FMU such that it works the mac catalana.
+Also updated internal dependences.
+* Fixed rabbitmq-fmu, such that it is cross-platform.
+Needs documentatino and needs linux testing.
+Needs to be checked with tla model.
+* Working on wrapping robotti within an FMU.
+Sanity check has been conducted and compilation is ongoing.
+* Working on Maestro 2.
+Can run co-simulation.
+* Simon Hansen is working on new initialization plugin

 ## Sub-projects status